We Analyzed the Future Direction of Hoegh LNG Partners LP (HMLP), Here is What We Found

 Analysts’ Opinion of HMLP

-Many brokerage firms have already submitted their reports for HMLP stocks, with Barclays repeating the rating for HMLP by listing it as a “Underweight.”
-The predicted price for HMLP in the upcoming period, according to Barclays is $10 based on the research report published on July 28th of the previous year 2021.
+Many brokerage firms have already submitted their reports for HMLP stocks, with Stifel repeating the rating for HMLP by listing it as a “Buy.”
+The predicted price for HMLP in the upcoming period, according to Stifel is $9.50 based on the research report published on March 29th of the current year 2022.

-B. Riley Securities, on the other hand, stated in their research note that they expect to see HMLP reach a price target of $7, previously predicting the price at $19.
-The rating they have provided for HMLP stocks is “Neutral” according to the report published on July 28th, 2021.
+Barclays, on the other hand, stated in their research note that they expect to see HMLP reach a price target of $10, previously predicting the price at $20.
+The rating they have provided for HMLP stocks is “Underweight” according to the report published on July 28th, 2021.

-BofA Securities gave a rating of “Underperform” to HMLP, setting the target price at $16 in the report published on February 26th of the previous year.
+B. Riley Securities gave a rating of “Neutral” to HMLP, setting the target price at $7 in the report published on July 28th of the previous year.

 Stock Fundamentals for HMLP